Steve Reeves Workout Routine, Diet Plan & Supplements

 What he was able to source was a few different powdered protein sources, and he came up with his own blend.
 By combining dairy, soy protein, and egg protein, he achieved a great amino acid profile.

-It may have been an accidental formula, but through trial and error, he found what worked best.
+It may have been an accidental formula, but through trial and error, he found what worked best, and I have personal experience with this kind of approach.

 References: